619: Red Zone Cuba

 Lactaid is a trade name for dairy products made for individuals who are lactose intolerant.
 Lactaid pills are simply lactase enzymes to help them digest foods containing dairy.

-Get Smart was a TV spy spoof that starred Don Adams as bumbling secret agent Maxwell Smart.
+Get Smart was a TV spy spoof that starred Don Adams (imitated here by Crow) as bumbling secret agent Maxwell Smart.
 It ran from 1965-1970.
 Hymie, his robotic partner in many episodes, was played by Dick Gautier.

 Can’t you just smell the tungsten?